Alluxio/alluxio/docs/en/api/POSIX-API.md

 Essentially, Alluxio POSIX API is implemented as as FUSE integration which is simply a long-running Alluxio client.
 In the following stack, the performance overhead can be introduced in one or more components among

 - Application
-- Fuse libray
+- Fuse library
 - Alluxio related components

 ### Application Level